lloyd/lloyd.io/posts/2011-10-17-primary-identity-authorities-in-browserid.md

 For the first two cases, we should develop heuristics which can detect runaway dialogs.
 One motivation for including progress messages is that these give us an early indication that the provisioning code is functioning as expected.
-These timeout heuristics can consider this information to determine whether provisioning stalled.
+Timeout heuristics can consider this information to determine whether provisioning should be considered stalled.

-As far as frame busting, a reasonable countermeasure may be the BrowserID dialog closing dialog upon unload with a failure, upon attempts to frame bust by embedded code.
-Further the iframe [sandbox property][] can be used in browsers where it's supported.
+As far as frame busting, a reasonable countermeasure may be to have the BrowserID dialog close upon unload with a failure, upon attempts by embedded code to frame bust.
+Further, the iframe [sandbox property][] can be used in browsers where it's supported.

   [sandbox property]: http://www.whatwg.org/specs/web-apps/current-work/multipage/the-iframe-element.html#attr-iframe-sandbox

 ### Errors during authentication

-Authentication code is in no way forced to redirect the user back to BrowserID as is designed.
+Authentication code is in no way *forced* to redirect the user back to BrowserID as is designed.
 The countermeasure here is a combination of existing browser native mechansims to help indicate to the user that something phishy is going on, combined with potentially a dynamic blacklist of known bad actors.

 ### Versioning

 Several protocols are defined in this proposal.
-Drastic change can be handled by versioning of the top level support declaration, which would obviate the need for more granular versioning (i.e. postMessage bodies).
+Drastic change can be handled by versioning of the support declaration document, which would obviate the need for more granular versioning (i.e. postMessage bodies).

 There is ample precedent to address this issue when it arises.